corissa201/advJava/docs/code-reviews.md

 - 4/20/2018
     - Very good work and I'm glad you stuck to it and got it done.
 We're almost done.
     - Project 3 accecpted for 45 points (-5 late point for 3 days late.)

+- 5/11/2018
+    - Really good work all semester.
+It's been a pleasure.
+    - Project 4 accepted for full credit.